flyfy1/flyfy1.github.com/content/english/posts/2025-01-12-reflections-and-goals.md

 I believe my main issues at ByteDance were also areas where I experienced growth (and for that, I’m grateful for the experience):

 - When encountering problems or blockers, I was easily dismissed by others.
 I was putting too much hope on what I can achieve, instead of what others can offer.
-As a result, issues that weren’t originally mine became my responsibility whne things got worse
+As a result, issues that weren’t originally mine became my responsibility when things got worse
 - I was in a passive position regarding projects, unclear about how to take ownership of scopes proactively.
 In an environment with limited opportunities and many challenges, this was a disadvantage.
 - In a complex organizational structure, I couldn’t identify the key point of contact to resolve issues, leading to a lot of wasted effort.